mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/app-dev-kit/content/baseline-styles.md

 }
 ```

-### Import Baseline Styles in your stylesheets
+### Import Baseline Styles in .scss stylesheets

-To use any of the Baseline Styles features, you need to import the Baseline Styles in your `.scss`
+To use any of the Baseline Styles features, import the Baseline Styles into `.scss` file(s).
+You can
-file(s).
-You can do so by using the following import statement:
+do so by using the following `@use` rule`:

 ```scss
 @use '@hsi/app-dev-kit' as hsi-adk;